rajatmodi62/paper_notes/README.md

 All the best, and i hope you get a chance to do some great work in the future.
 I even hope that for myself lol.

 After all: "Man Maketh Machine".
+There might come a time soon when machines make themselves or a man becomes indistinguishable from a machine.